scnwwu/vscode-sas-extension/README.md

 ### Run SAS code

 Submit SAS code to Viya server.
+(A licensed Viya 4 system is needed to run SAS Code.)

 - Before you run SAS code, please go to `Settings > Extensions > SAS` to configure your Viya server, client ID/Secret and User name.
+Currently, only Viya 4 servers are supported.

   - Please contact your SAS administrator for the Client ID and Client Secret.
 [Register a New Client ID](https://go.documentation.sas.com/doc/en/sasadmincdc/v_019/calauthmdl/p1gq6q7zzt52win1jwhc2b5kuc1z.htm#n0brttsp1nuzzkn1njvr535txk86).
   - Alternatively you can get the access token and store it in a file.
 Set the path to the token file in the settings, the extension will use it.